Tsitronov/frutti/README.md

-# frutti - Custom CRM Demo
+# frutti - Custom CRM

 This is a versatile CRM system built with React, Redux, Express, and PostgreSQL.
 It helps manage data, schedules, and needs efficiently for various use cases, including elderly care, rehabilitation, and more.